nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

             -   Pros: Reduced coupling.
 Improved code structure.

-            -   Cons: More difficult to implement
+            -   Cons: More difficult to implement due to a need to consider multiple cases for `Search` and `Searchd` commands.

-        2. Create another `SearchdCommand` within the `Parser` class that does the same operations as the `SearchdCommand`.
+        2. Create another method that implements `Searchd` functionalities within the `Parser` class.

             -   Pros: Easier to implement.

-            -   Cons: Makes the code for `Parser` unnecessarily long.
-Makes the code less OOP.
+            -   Cons: Makes the code for `Parser` unnecessarily long, and also makes the code less OOP.

 ### 3.3.
 Clear Task feature
 #### 3.3.1.
 Current Implementation